Probabilistic Deep Learning for Real-Time Large Deformation Simulations: Introduction

-In this work we propose a framework that falls into the above mentioned class of direct FEM-based DNN approaches.
+In this work, we propose a framework that falls into the above-mentioned class of direct FEM-based DNN approaches.
 The framework is based on a particular DNN architecture---the U-Net architecture~\citep{unet_original}---which in turn can be viewed as a type of Convolutional Neural Networks (CNNs); further explanations are provided later in this work.
 Originally, the U-Net architecture has been developed for the purpose of biomedical image segmentation, however, it turned out to be also suitable for other applications.
 In particular, the present work is inspired by the recent results of~\citep{cotin}, in which the authors demonstrate quite accurate real-time non-linear force-displacement predictions done by U-Nets trained on FEM-based data.
-It has been noticed, see~\citep{he2019mgnet}, \citep{unet_nature}, that this good accuracy is not totally accidental but can be possibly linked to strong resemblances of U-Net architectures to multi grid solution schemes~\citep{multigrid_book}.
-Such point of view places the U-Net approach less as a brute-force black-box approximation and more as a suited solution scheme, which makes this line of research very promising.
+It has been noticed, see~\citep{he2019mgnet}, \citep{unet_nature}, that this good accuracy is not accidental but can be possibly linked to the strong resemblance of U-Net architectures and multi grid solution schemes~\citep{multigrid_book}.
+Such a point of view makes the U-Net approach less of a brute-force black-box approximation and more of a suited solution scheme, which makes this line of research very promising.